-Open Enrollment for Obamacare health insurance lasts about three months.
+Open Enrollment for Obamacare health insurance lasts 45 days.
 If you missed your opportunity to purchase subsidized coverage, or simply forgot, there are several low-cost options that will allow you to get covered quickly and inexpensively.
-You may not have to answer any medical questions, and comprehensive benefits can be provided.
+You may not have to answer medical questions, and comprehensive benefits can be provided.
 Often, a large provider network of physicians, specialists, hospitals, and other medical facilities are included, with out-of-area benefits available.

 OE ends in December and begins again each November.
 If you applied for a health insurance plan in your state, you likely were able to purchase quality coverage with the help of a federal subsidy.
 Your pre-existing conditions are covered without a waiting period or surcharge, and the cost you pay may be quite a bit lower than ever before.
 You can also purchase policies outside of the Marketplace without any government assistance.
 “Catastrophic” plans, although issued through the Marketplace, do not qualify for a subsidy.

-If you are in perfect health and do not qualify for a federal tax credit, many plans are available from the top-rated companies.
+If you are in good or excellent health, and do not qualify for a federal tax credit, many plans are available from the top-rated companies.
 Policies with higher deductibles will provide low-cost options that make more financial sense.
 If there are current medical issues, several policies can still be purchased.
 Of course, for the proper treatment of chronic and ongoing conditions, a plan from a major insurer will cover more of the expenses.
 Also, instead of an annual expenses cap of $1 million or $2 million, maximum covered expenses will be unlimited.

 However, if you missed Open Enrollment, you can still obtain quality medical coverage from many of the top-rated companies.
 And the price you pay may be quite a bit lower than you expected.
 We review below some of the different scenarios that may apply to you.
 These recommendations will make it easy for you to obtain badly-needed benefits at any time, and secure coverage until the following OE period…or longer.
-If Trump Administration legislation changes rules, regulations, or plan availability, we will publish complete details.
+If Administration legislation changes rules, regulations, or plan availability, we will publish complete details.